zer0yu/anew/README.md

 Two
 Zero
 ```
-PS:
-1. anew uses the fastest sorting algorithm, so don't worry about efficiency.
-2. Sort mode automatically de-duplicates, so `-s` and `-r` do not need to be used at the same time.
+**Note**: The `-s` option only sorts the newly added lines (lines that don't exist in the original file), and does not sort the entire file content.
+If you need to sort the entire file content, please use the `-s` and `-r` options together.

-Usage 4: De-duplication of `things.txt` after adding new differences
+### Usage 5: De-duplication of `things.txt` after adding new differences
 ```
 ❯ cat newthings.txt | ./anew things.txt -q -r